Please enter your email and receive our ebook on Spirit Code and the very latest from Tom Steward Consulting.

 “Functional medicine is a systems biology-based approach that focuses on identifying and addressing the source cause of disease.
 Each symptom or differential diagnosis may be one of many contributing to an individual’s illness.”

-The Institute for Functional Medicine
+from The Institute for Functional Medicine

 • Magnesium glycinate is often used for its calming effects to treat anxiety, depression, and insomnia.
 Magnesium is referred to as “nature’s chill pill” and “the ultimate relaxation mineral.”
 If you’re anxious and stressed, it could be because you are low on magnesium.
 Also, bones, muscles, and the brain all use magnesium to stabilize themselves.
+Foods high in magnesium are: Dark chocolate, Avocados, Nuts, Legumes, Tofu, Seeds, Whole grains, Fatty fish, Bananas, and Leafy greens.

-• Ashwagandha— This is an Ayurvedic herb that is a general adaptogen for combating stress, increasing energy and vitality, calming the mind, and promoting restful sleep.
+• Ashwagandha is an Ayurvedic herb that is a general adaptogen for combating stress, increasing energy and vitality, calming the mind, and promoting restful sleep.
 I take Ashwagandha daily, not only for its calming effects but also to ensure I will be able to take a nice afternoon nap as needed.
 I get my Ashwagandha in powder form from Banyon Botanicals.

 • Trace Minerals— Since our soil has been depleted of essential minerals, we need to find a way to ingest vital minerals into our bodies.
 The old saying “if it’s not in the soil, it’s not in the food” is so true.
-It is vital to be confident that we are getting a full spectrum of ionic trace minerals, including magnesium, lithium, potassium, boron, etc. I get my bottle from ConcenTrace from my local Co-Op.
+It is vital to be confident that we are getting a full spectrum of ionic trace minerals, including magnesium, lithium, potassium, boron, etc. I get my bottle of trace minerals from ConcenTrace.

 • Psyllium— This certified organic white husk fiber is an excellent source of dietary fiber.
 It helps maintain healthy elimination and regularity, promotes appetite control, and supports the entire gastrointestinal system.
 Psyllium is good for the heart as well as the gut.